 Laughter never necessarily means happiness.
 Laughter can be nervous.
 It can be spiteful.
 It can be healing.
 A smile or a laugh can be genuine but can also be a mask.
 They can mask feelings of loss, feelings of helplessness and feelings of confusion.
 Although the smile on Yue’s sculptures and paintings has often been interpreted as a joke or bliss, the meaning behind the smile often is so much deeper.

 Yue was influenced by the Chinese modern art revolution, during which old ideas were being broken down and new thoughts were being created.
-He grew up in a time when market economic policies were beginning to release and there was accelerated development.
+He grew up when market economic policies were beginning to release and there was accelerated development.
 This was also a period of global economic prosperity.
-These social and economic changes that were happening on a global level, especially within China, pushed artists like Yue Minjun to quickly grow and evolve.
+These social and economic changes that were happening globally, especially within China, pushed artists like Yue Minjun to quickly grow and evolve.
 Within this group of artists, Yue is without a doubt one of the most successful.
 He is also known as an influential member of the Cynical Realism movement.

 Self portraits & using humor as a tool

 His famous self-portraits take place in various settings, with an infamous expression of wide-toothed laughter.
-The figures featured in these self-portraits with disproportionately large faces, gleefully open mouths and eyes closed, have become recognizable to admirers around the world.
+The figures featured in these self-portraits with disproportionately large faces, gleefully open mouths and eyes closed, have become recognizable to admirers worldwide.
 Throughout his work, Yue utilizes humor as a tool to convey a tempestuous stage in modern China.

 Sculptures outside of China

-In more recent years, Yue’s sculptures have become the most famous and most visible works around the world.
+In more recent years, Yue’s sculptures have become the most famous and most visible works worldwide.
 His sculpture A-mazing Laughter is a permanent installation in Vancouver, Canada.
 Yue’s Warriors were installed at LongHouse Reserve in New York.

-In portraying himself within his paintings he allows himself more freedom of expression.
-Through this expression, he is able to look at himself and society.
-He has the ability to question reality, and the laugh that is portrayed in his portraits and sculptures is one that is relatable for his countrymen and women who have experienced the changes in society.
+In portraying himself within his paintings, he allows himself more freedom of expression.
+Through this expression, he can look at himself and society.
+He can question reality, and the laugh that is portrayed in his portraits and sculptures is relatable for his countrymen and women who have experienced the changes in society.
 The smile that is so large and convincing often has something else behind it.
-Sometimes in any given situation all we can really do is smile.
+Sometimes in any given situation, all we can really do is smile.